openharmony/app_samples/Basic/Screenshot/README.md

 ### Constraints

-This sample can only be run on standard-system devices.
+1. This sample can only be run on standard-system devices.

+2. This sample is supported since API version 9.